 Mitigation measure BIO-5 Bat Roost Avoidance.
-Page 57.
+Page 56.

 As currently drafted, BIO-5 states, "A qualified biologist shall conduct a survey before any grading or removal of trees, particularly trees 12 inches in diameter or greater at 4.5 feet above grade with loose bark or other cavities within 48 hours prior to removal of trees."
-CDFW recommends that a qualified biologist conduct focused surveys to establish species and seasonal usage.
-CDFW recommends that individual project areas be assessed for potential to support roosting bats well in advance of Project activities and that pre-activity surveys occur within two weeks prior to the start of work to allow adequate time for exclusionary measure planning and implementation if necessary.
-Furthermore, CFDW recommends focusing survey methodology, including visual surveys of bats (observation of the presence of bats during the foraging period), inspection of suitable habitat or bat sign (guano), and use of ultrasonic detectors during all dusk emergence and pre-dawn re-entry.
-To maximize detectability, surveys shall be conducted within one 24-hour period.
+CDFW recommends that a qualified biologist conduct focused level survey to establish species and seasonal usage, well in advance of the Project activities.
+Furthermore, CDFW recommends an additional pre-construction activity surveys occur within two weeks prior to the start of ground disturbing activities; to allow adequate time for the implementation and planning of exclusionary measure, if necessary.

+Focused level survey methodology is advised to include visual surveys of bats (observation of presence of bats during foraging period), inspection for suitable habitat or bat sign (guano) and use of ultrasonic detectors during all dusk emergence and pre-dawn re-entry.
+To maximize detectability, surveys should be conducted within one 24-hour period.

-Mitigation measure BIO-6 Preconstruction Survey for Sensitive and Nesting Birds, page 57 and 58.
+Mitigation measure BIO-6 Preconstruction Survey for Sensitive and Nesting Birds, page 56 and 57.

 As currently drafted, BIO-6 states "A 50-foot exclusion zone shall be placed around non-listed, passerine species, and a 250-foot exclusion zone will be implemented for raptor species.
 Each exclusion zone shall encircle the nest and have a radius of 50 feet (non-listed passerine species) or 250 feet (raptor species)."
-CFDW Recommends that if a fully protected raptor species such as white-tailed kite (Elanus leucurus), bald eagle (Haliaeetus leucocephalus), or golden eagle (Aquila chrysaetos) is found within 1⁄2 mile of the Project site, implementation of avoidance measures is warranted.
-CDFW recommends that a qualified wildlife biologist be on-site during all Project-related activities and that a 1⁄2-mile no-disturbance buffer be implemented.
-If the 1⁄2-mile no-disturbance buffer cannot feasibly be implemented, contacting CDFW for assistance with additional avoidance measures is recommended.
+CDFW recommends that if a fully protected raptor species such as white-tailed kite (Elanus leucurus), bald eagle (Haliaeetus leucocephalus), or golden eagle (Aquila chrysaetos) is found within 0.5 mile of the Project site, implementation of avoidance measures is warranted.
+CDFW recommends that a qualified wildlife biologist be on-site during all Project-related activities and that a 0.5-mile no-disturbance buffer be implemented.
+If the 0.5-mile no disturbance buffer cannot feasibly be implemented, contacting CDFW for assistance with additional avoidance measures is recommended.
 Fully addressing potential impacts to fully protected raptor species and requiring measurable and enforceable mitigation in the MND is recommended.